Saw Bonny and Clyde at midnight in Leicester Square, great film, extremely good casting, Faye Dunaway, Warren Beattie, Michael J Pollard, brilliant.

 Pete was playing with John Walden's blues band and they were going to be working in Paris for a couple of weeks.
 Oh no, my boyfriend will be away for Christmas and New Year, that's too bad.

 I am not going to go to Trafalgar Square for New Year's Eve again, instead I've decided to go to Alexandra Palace with my boss Vicky.
-Not a bad night - Small Faces, Free, John Mayall, Spooky Tooth, Bonzo Dog some good bands, but I think lacking a really top act.
+Not a bad night - Small Faces (the gig when Steve stormed off and left the band), Free, John Mayall, Spooky Tooth, Bonzo Dog some good bands, but I think lacking a really top act.
 Definitely an improvement on the Square.
 I don't know how we got home, I can remember being outside in the rain, walking through the mud in the Palace Gardens.
 Very possibly I was drunk.

 The last year of the decade has begun.